NewearthartTech/dragonscrossing/README.md

 # This Repo contains multiple projects
 It's intended as a placeholder to release DragonsCrossing source code in public domain.
-Right now there is no efforts to build from this Repository
+Right now there are no efforts to build from this Repository

 # building and deploying